luizka18/SQL_PROJECT2/README.md

 The questions I wanted to answer through my SQL queries :

 1. What were the most 10 valuable properties? *(totalvalue*)
-2. What were the most 10 valuable properties that were built after the 2000s?
-3. How many sold properties were from each year? (*yearbuilt*) + What was the average value of a sold building in a given year?
+2. How many sold properties were from each year? (*yearbuilt*) + What was the average value of a sold building in a given year?
-4. How many sold properties were from each category (*landuse*)?
-5. What is the average cost of properties from every category?
+3. What is the average cost of properties from every category?
-6. Which land was in the top 10 valuable lands?
+4. Which land was in the top 10 valuable lands?
-7. Is there an owner who sold more than one property?
+5. Is there an owner who sold more than one property?
 What are the top 5 owners when it comes to the amount of sold properties?
-8. What are the top 5 owners when it comes to the total amount of money they “gain”?
+6. What are the top 5 owners when it comes to the total amount of money they “gain”?
-9. How many properties were from each price range?
+7. How many properties were from each price range?

 # Tools I Used
 The following tools allowed me to delve into the data, draw conclusions from it, and then visualize them.